cs3157-borowski/guides/git.md

 ## Pulling changes from a remote repository

-Once you hear that the lab solution is available, you will want to retrieve it and take a look.
+Once you hear that the homework solution is available, you will want to retrieve it and take a look.
 You do that by "pulling" the changes in my repository into your repository.
 Let’s pull the changes we just made in `test1` into `test2`: